-Impulse shopping is something that all of us are guilty of doing.
+Impulse shopping or emotional spending is something that all of us are guilty of doing.

 You have a stressful week, receive bad news, or maybe you just aren't happy at the moment.